 If a beneficiary believes that a trust or will was executed by an individual who lacked testamentary capacity or was the victim of undue influence, the beneficiary may bring a will or trust contest action to remove a trustee or representative or to void the instrument altogether.
 However, certain factors should be contemplated when considering whether to contest a trust or will.
 Many of these instruments contain a forfeiture clause, which precludes an individual from receiving any inheritance if they decide to challenge the instrument’s terms.
 Our firm represents clients in these contest actions as well as in other estate litigation matters, including will contests, trust administration and litigation, breach of fiduciary duty, creating a petition of recouping assets, and claims against an estate.

-Family Lawyers in Nashville
+Family Lawyers in Nashville for Legal Services

 Legal issues dealing with family matters may be especially sensitive.
 In Tennessee, spouses who are going through divorce proceedings must engage in mediation before courts will get involved.
 Mediation proceedings are private settings in which the parties are free to discuss issues such as child custody and visitation arrangements, spousal and child support, and the division of property.
 Obtaining legal representation for mediation, as well as any further legal action, may be vital in reaching a resolution that meets your needs.

-Our Nashville family lawyers assist clients in legal services like all aspects of divorce, from the initial filing process to proceedings related to modifying a final judgment.
+Our Nashville divorce lawyers assist clients in family legal services like all aspects of divorce, from the initial filing process to proceedings related to modifying a final judgment.
 We are familiar with matters related to property division, child custody and visitation, spousal support, business valuation, and child relocation.
 We understand the nuances of high-asset divorce as well as late-life divorce considerations.
 Our firm also represents clients in the execution of prenuptial and postnuptial agreements, grandparents’ rights issues, and stepparent adoptions.

 Contact our Nashville Attorneys Today if You Need Legal Services